Update user status

 will clear the user's status.

-Note: The limit on the size of the message is 60 characters.
+Note: The limit on the size of the message is 60 Unicode code points.

 emoji_name string optional